International Tourism To Plunge Up To 80% Due To Virus: UN - UrduPoint

 "The world is facing an unprecedented health and economic crisis.
 Tourism has been hit hard, with millions of jobs at risk in one of the most labour-intensive sectors of the economy," the body's secretary general, Zurab Pololikashvili, said.

-Airlines have suffered the most since the outbreak began with most flights grounded, but hotel groups, cruise operators and tour operators are also reeling.
+Airlines have suffered the most since the outbreak began in China in late 2019 with most flights grounded, but hotel groups, cruise operators and tour operators are also reeling.

-The UN body said the full extent of the fall in international tourism would depend on how quickly international borders open again.
+The UN body had forecast at the beginning of the year that international tourism would grow by 3.0-4.0 percent in 2020 but then revised its forecast at the end of March, predicting a 20-30 percent decline.

 If borders and travel restrictions are only lifted in early December the fall would be more on the order of 78 percent.